 - History of substance abuse or mental illness.

 It should be left to the individual to initiate any conversation around such matters.

 If these are areas of concern to the CDC, a means of dealing with them will be worked out.
-Generally, the clergy leader or the Diocesan Office for Formation can help resolve any such questions regarding an individual.
+Generally, the CDC mentor, the sponsoring priest, or the Diocesan Office for Formation can help resolve any such questions regarding an individual.

 Proposed outline of topics for CDC meetings

 Understanding that each discernment is unique, the below outline may be useful for getting a CDC started and making sure that all the relevant topics are covered.
 The unique flow of the particular CDC should be allowed to unfold, and so the order of this outline is not to be seen as rigid or unyielding to the promptings of the Spirit.
 Below are suggested seven phases to the CDC process, with sample questions to get the discussion started.
 Each phase may take more than one meeting.
 Remember that circling back to a previous phase may make sense as new information develops.

 This is an important time for both the discerner and the CDC members to tell their stories and begin trusting each other.
 The discerner orally presents his or her spiritual autobiography to provide insight into their personality, strengths, and weaknesses and includes four or five significant life experiences that have helped shape their present identity and life direction.
 The CDC members should become sensitive to the following characteristics in the discerner.

 - Communication skills

 - Ability to relate to others